department-of-veterans-affairs/va.gov-cms/READMES/unity.md

 lando composer require va-gov/web:dev-branch_name
 ```

-Then followup with a `lando composer update --lock` and `lando test` will build the front-end with the new hash.
+Then followup with a `lando composer update --lock` and `lando composer va:web:build` will build the front-end with the new hash.

 #### Rebuild WEB from a local CMS